Kevin Newman Player Props: Reds vs. Brewers

-Kevin Newman -- batting .412 in his past 10 games -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Colin Rea on the hill, on June 3 at 4:10 PM ET.
+On Sunday, Kevin Newman (hitting .389 in his past 10 games) and the Cincinnati Reds play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 1:40 PM ET.

+He had a one-hit performance in his previous game (1-for-5) against the Brewers.

 Kevin Newman Game Info & Props vs. the Brewers